 Risks of an IVA

-- If you have value in your house, you may be asked to release the equity
+- Equity Release – If you own your property and it has value, you may be asked to release the equity in the property

 - You must keep up with repayments – If you do not keep up with your monthly repayments, there is a risk you will be made bankrupt

-There is no office guidelines to who qualifies for an IVA with IVA Advice, it is a Government legislation designed to help all people.
+There is no office guidelines to who qualifies for an IVA, it is a Government legislation designed to help all people.
 Generally speaking, insolvency practitioners (IP) will look at your situation if they think the IVA proposal they submit is beneficial to both yourself and your creditors.
 This often restricts people to a certain criteria which you will have to meet:

 - Over £5000 worth of unsecured debt